Gymnastics And Cheerleading [How Are They Different?]

 In cheerleading, one must scale through six levels before attaining the status of a professional.

 In gymnastics, you must pass ten levels before you become an 'Elite'.
-Most important to note is that only elites are eligible to perform at the Olympics.
+Graduating from the TOPs gymnastics program also put you in this level.
+Most important to note is that only the elites are eligible to perform at the Olympics.

 6) Which sportswear is required?